-1. Effective November 8, 2015, BCEA employees who became members of PERS prior to January 1, 2013 ("Classic Members") will begin contributing an additional 1.5% of the member contribution, totaling 5.5%.
-Any portion of the Employer Paid Member Contribution (EPMC) paid by the City will be reported as special compensation for purposes of retirement calculation only.
+1. Effective June 19, 2016, BCEA employees who became members of PERS prior to January 1, 2013 ("Classic Members") began contributing the full 8% member contribution.
+The City does not pay any portion of the Employer Paid Member Contribution (EPMC).